 Board President Neil Reynolds asked board member Stephen Terry when the school would need a decision.
-Terry, who is also an administrator at Johnson Academy, said it would be by the beginning of April.
+Terry, who is also an administrator at Johnson Academy, said by the beginning of April.

 Board member Terry Jo Lightfoot appeared upset that at least one board member had already met with Johnson Academy officials.

 "I don't believe there's a lot of transparency about this," she said.